 New modules for each of the courses will be released on a regular schedule.
 You'll be able to set your own daily or weekly schedule and adjust as necessary, but you will need to complete modules within a pre-set timeframe as there are critical elements that require the cohort to progress at a similar rate.

-Grades are assigned at both the individual course level (i.e. Business Analytics, Economics for Managers, and Financial Accounting) and for the entire CORe program.
-Each individual course grade will be based on the quality of your participation in that course and your performance on that course's module quizzes and the final exam.
-For each course, we will drop your lowest module quiz score and average the remaining the remaining quiz scores to determine the module quiz score.
-You must pass all three courses to receive a passing grade for CORe and earn the Credential of Readiness.
+CORe grades are provided at both the individual course level (i.e. Business Analytics, Economics for Managers, and Financial Accounting) and the program level.
+Students who complete and pass all three courses will receive a passing grade for CORe and earn the Credential of Readiness.

-There are no pre-determined percentages of students who will fit into the Honors or High Honrs categories.
-However, we expect that roughly 5-10% of students in CORe will receive High Honors, and another 10-15% will receive Honors.
-Actual percentages may vary somewhat based on the mastery of concepts demonstrated by students in the cohort.
+There are no pre-determined percentages of participants who will receive Honors or High Honors.
+However, we expect that roughly 5-10% of participants will receive High Honors, and another 10-15% will receive Honors.
+Actual percentages will vary based on the mastery of concepts demonstrated by the cohort.